eric-herve/nsniffer/README.md

 It essentially allows :
 - to assemble requests and responses
-- to calculate the response time to requests
+- to calculate the response time of requests
 - to match with regex
 - to match with duration threshold
 - to colorize output and matching
+- to display statistics

 It is only compatible with IPv4 and TCP/UDP.